pengxiaobao/sentry-javascript/MIGRATION.md

 ## Integrations

-We moved optional integrations into their own package, called `@sentry-csii/integrations`.
+We moved optional integrations into their own package, called `csii-sentry-integrations`.
 Also, we made a few default integrations now optional.
 This is probably the biggest breaking change regarding the upgrade.

 Integrations that are now opt-in and were default before: